 Long Island Children's Museum — Garden City

 LICM offers year-round, hand-on exhibits for kids that even adults find fun and engaging.
-An outdoor water-play area is even open during warmer weather.
+An outdoor water play area is open during warmer weather.
 The museum, on Nassau County's Museum Row, offers weekly activities as well as STEM summer programs, early childhood programs, and more.
-The LICM Theater puts on live performances monthly.
+The LICM Theater puts on live performances regularly.
 Daily and annual memberships are available.
 You can also host your child's birthday party here.

 Nassau County Museum of Art — Roslyn

-This might look like a more museum for adults, but there are plenty of kid-friendly options to delight little ones.
-From Family Sundays to Fri-Yay Art Day to Studio Saturdays, this museum affords kids and parents plenty of hands-on experiences from which to choose.
+This might look like a museum for adults, but there are plenty of kid-friendly options to delight little ones.
+From Family Sundays to Studio Saturdays, this museum affords kids and parents plenty of hands-on experiences from which to choose.
 Special monthly programs are also offered for families.
 Daily passes and annual family memberships are available.

 Science Museum of Long Island — Manhasset

 This nonprofit science center is located on Leeds Pond Preserve on Nassau County's North Shore.
 It offers enrichment workshops for children on weekdays and during school vacations.
 Summer camp and birthday party options are available.